Evaluating ad performance on the search network

 - Status: In the "Status" column of the statistics table on your Ads tab, you can see whether each of your ads is running.

-- Quality Score: This column helps you monitor the Quality Scores of your keywords.
+- Quality Score: This column helps you to monitor the Quality Scores of your keywords.
 The column is disabled by default in new accounts, but you can make it appear in your statistics table by going to your Keywords tab, then clicking the Columns button.

 - Search terms: You can see the actual search terms that drove traffic to your ads on your Keywords tab.
 From the Keyword details drop-down button, in the "Search terms" section, select All to see a list of the searches that triggered your ads.
 You can use this information to identify which keywords are the most successful and to find new keywords to add to your account.
 If you see that irrelevant terms are triggering your ad, you can add these as negative keywords to prevent your ad from showing on these terms.

 It's always important to keep your own campaign goals in mind when you look at your account statistics.
 Depending on what you want to achieve, certain statistics will be relevant and helpful to you, while others may not be as useful.
-Choose a goal from the list below to see more suggestions of what to track:
+Choose a goal from the list below to see more suggestions on what to track:

 Use the Segment button to see the data in your campaign segmented by device.
 This allows you to compare statistics such as clicks, impressions, CTRs or conversion rates for desktop computers and high-end mobile devices.
 Segmenting your data can help you identify which campaigns, ad groups, ads or keywords are driving the best performance for a particular type of device, especially for campaigns combining desktop computer and mobile devices.